How do I get birth control pills?

 How much do birth control pills cost?

 If you’re worried about cost, check with your local Planned Parenthood health center to find out if they can hook you up with birth control that fits your budget.
+Depending on where you live, you may also be able to get birth control starting at $20/pack using the Planned Parenthood Direct app.

 How can I get birth control pills for free?

 If you don’t have health insurance, you’ve still got options.
-Depending on your income and legal status in the U.S., you could qualify for Medicaid or other state programs that can help you pay for birth control and other health care.
+Depending on your income and legal status in the U.S., you could qualify for Medicaid or other government programs that can help you pay for birth control and other health care.

 Where can I get birth control pills?